ritarafaeli/dwa15-archive-fall-2015-notes/01_Servers_and_Git/99_Extras/02_Increasing_server_security.md

 $ sudo service ssh restart
 ```

-(Note how that command was again prefixed with `sudo` since restarting SSH is something only an administrator can do).
+Note how that command was again prefixed with `sudo` since restarting SSH is something only an administrator can do.